 - Cases affecting the United States

-It is important when selecting an Ohio federal criminal defense attorney that you find a lawyer who understands the federal sentencing guidelines, as well as the federal rules of evidence.
-In federal courts, federal judges follow the "Federal Sentencing Guidelines."
-It is vital that your federal defense attorney understand these rules before going into your case.
+It is important when selecting a Cleveland federal criminal defense attorney that you find a lawyer who understands the federal sentencing guidelines, as well as the federal rules of evidence.
+In federal courts, federal judges follow the “Federal Sentencing Guidelines.”
+It is vital that your federal defense attorney in Ohio understand these rules before going into your case.

 Client faced possession with intent to distribute LSD 21 U.S.C.
-Result: Typically, it is a mandatory minimum sentence of 10 years, with potential for life in prison.
-In this case we got the sentence reduced to 55 months.
+Result: Typically, it is a mandatory minimum sentence of 10 years, with the potential for life in prison.
+In this case, we got the sentence reduced to 55 months.

 Am I Entitled to Legal Representation During a Federal Investigation?

 If you are under investigation for an alleged federal offense, you have the right to have legal representation by your side, even at this early stage in the process.

 Getting a federal criminal defense attorney as soon as possible is crucial to defending your case.
 They can provide advice and guidance about whether or not to answer federal investigators’ questions.

 Too often, people make the mistake of trying to clear their name during the investigation, hoping to prevent criminal charges and prosecution.
 Many times, such action substantially impacts the outcome of a case, as statements made during the investigation can be used as evidence later on.

 Cleveland Federal Criminal Defense Attorneys

 At Patituce & Associates, LLC, we have established a reputation for being aggressive, diligent, and dedicated to our clients.
 We stand proudly by our reputation and have a track record for getting results.
 Attorney Joseph Patituce, a former Cuyahoga County prosecutor, is our firm’s managing partner.
 In his career, he has had a success rate of over 90% at trial; however, keep in mind that every single case is different.
 Merely being successful in the past does not mean it will always happen.